 With Christianity free to blossom within the Empire and Manichaeanism discouraged and on occasion persecuted, it was inevitable that the latter would eventually die out in the Empire and in its successor kingdoms in the West.

 Manichaeism had a very small presence in places such as its homeland (i.e. Mesopotamia) and in other parts of the Near East.
-It had a much larger one in central Asia, and continued there for centuries.
+As noted previously, it had a far larger one in central Asia, and continued there for centuries.
 It appears to have died out in central Asia by the 14th century or so, but it’s difficult to know why.
-Certainly the purges of Timur the Lame — a fanatical Sunni Muslim who targeted people of other faiths, including Nestorian Christians — cannot have helped.
-But it appears already to have been on the wane, even before his time.
+Certainly the purges of Timur the Lame — a fanatical Sunni Muslim who targeted people of other faiths, including Manichaeans and Nestorian Christians — cannot have helped.
+But it appears already to have been in decline, even before his time.

 In its homeland, Egypt, Syria, and Libya, Manichaeism was wiped out by the Islamic conquests.
 The Muslim conquerors didn’t generally accept it as being of Abrahamic origin, or a “religion of the Book.”
-Thus, the most part it wasn’t tolerated under Islamic rule.
+Thus, for the most part it wasn’t tolerated under Islamic rule as Judaism and Christianity were.

 If Manichaeanism exists anywhere in the world at this moment, it’s in remote parts of China, with very few followers.
 There may be anywhere from a couple dozen to a couple hundred, but not many more.

 Also, at one time Manichaeanism had a sizeable body of sacred scripture, but today, little of it is extant.
 What there is, is often fragmented and incomplete.
 Some works are known only through quotations left behind by Christian heresy-hunters.
-The passage of history hasn’t been kind to Manichaeanism.
+The passage of history hasn’t been kind to Manichaeanism — even if it managed to survive into contemporary times (although with minuscule numbers of adherents).